tembo-io/pg_vectorize/README.md

 SET description = 'sling made of fabric, rope, or netting, suspended between two or more points, used for swinging, sleeping, or resting'
 WHERE product_name = 'Hammock';
 ```

-## Try it on Tembo Cloud

-Try it for yourself!
-Install with a single click on a Vector DB Stack (or any other instance) in [Tembo Cloud](https://cloud.tembo.io/) today.